 And it serves a buffet breakfast in the morning.
 The place is a favorite for couples.

-For those of us who love privacy, this hotel is located in a secluded area in Almos, offering just the right atmosphere for you.
+For those who love privacy, this hotel is located in a secluded area in Almos, offering just the right atmosphere for you.
 Additionally, it’s surrounded by beautiful landscapes that you can explore during your free time, especially if you’re an avid hiker or love nature walks.

 Some of the features and services offered at El Pedregal – Hotel en la Naturaleza include;